Nursing Research Guide - LSC-North Harris

 Resumes, Cover Letters, & Other Job Search Correspondence

 Cover Letters and Other Correspondence

-Rivier College offers tips specific to nurses on its Career Development Center page
+- Rivier University offers tips specific to nurses on its Career Development Center website

-ANA's Nurse's Career Center has expert advice for you
+- ANA's Nurse's Career Center Profession Kit has expert advice for you

-From Monster.com comes this page about Healthcare Cover Letter Do's and Don'ts
+- From Monster.com, Healthcare Cover Letter Do's and Don'ts

 - APA Herding Cats Sample Paper 2014